dotnet/docs/docs/core/extensions/localization.md

 - A `IStringLocalizer _localizer` field is declared.
 - The constructor takes a `IStringLocalizerFactory` parameter, which is used to create a `IStringLocalizer` from the `ParameterizedMessageService` type, and assigns it to the `_localizer` field.
-- The `GetFormattedMessage` method invokes the <xref:Microsoft.Extensions.Localization.IStringLocalizer.Item(System.String,System.Object[])?displayProperty=nameWithType> passing `"DinnerPriceFormat"`, a `dateTime`, and the `dinnerPrice` as arguments.
+- The `GetFormattedMessage` method invokes <xref:Microsoft.Extensions.Localization.IStringLocalizer.Item(System.String,System.Object[])?displayProperty=nameWithType>, passing `"DinnerPriceFormat"`, a `dateTime` object, and `dinnerPrice` as arguments.

 > [!IMPORTANT]
 > The `IStringLocalizerFactory` isn't required.
 Instead, it is preferred for consuming services to require the <xref:Microsoft.Extensions.Localization.IStringLocalizer%601>.